-Fig. 5 shows the measured genie bounds under the deception traffic strategy versus the number of nodes n.
+Fig. 5 shows the measured genie bounds curve-fitted by closest square-root functions under the deception traffic strategies.
 We can see that although the genie bound is still higher when the attacker does not know the mean deception traffic rate, the two bounds are both on the order of \sqrt{n} , which differs from Fig. 4.

 Fig. 6 shows the measured genie bounds under the routing changing and combined strategies versus the number of nodes n.
 We can see that all the genie bounds increase linearly, and the gaps between the three strategies are small.
+Moreover, we can see that routing changing and combined strategies induce substantially more errors compared with deception traffic shown in Fig. 5.